trevp/curve25519sigs/curve25519sigs.md

 -
 The Ed25519 public key's sign bit is conveyed in the signature.
-This allows an attacker to try to forge a signature for Alice based on either her "real" Ed25519 public key or its negative.
+This allows an attacker to try to forge a signature for Alice based on either her actual Ed25519 public key or its negative.
 Since both are legitimate public keys, an attacker who can't break Ed25519 can't forge signatures for either.